Lysosomal and Peroxisomal Storage Disorders Screen, Blood Spot

 1. New York Clients-Informed consent is required.
 Please document on the request form or electronic order that a copy is on file.
 An Informed Consent for Genetic Testing (Supply T576) is available in Special Instructions.

-2. If not ordering electronically, complete, print, and send 1 of the following forms with the specimen:
+3. If not ordering electronically, complete, print, and send a General Request Form (T239) with the specimen (http://www.mayomedicallaboratories.com/it-mmfiles/general-request-form.pdf).

 Specimen Minimum Volume Defines the amount of specimen required to perform an assay once, including instrument and container dead space.
 Submitting the minimum specimen volume makes it impossible to repeat the test or perform confirmatory or perform reflex testing.
 In some situations, a minimum specimen volume may result in a QNS (quantity not sufficient) result, requiring a second specimen to be collected.